 Leafminers do not spread canker, but damage from leafminer larval feeding galleries enables entry of the bacterium into leaves and greatly increases inoculum levels, making the disease difficult to control.
 Leafminers are not usually a problem on the spring flush, and no control is needed at that time.
 Leafminer control on the first summer flush can reduce disease pressure considerably.
 If properly timed, applications of petroleum oil, Agri-mek, Micromite, Spintor, or Assail will reduce damage by leafminer.
 Late summer flushes tend to be erratic, and effective control at that time is more difficult.
-(See EDIS publication CG098, Citrus Leafminer, chapter 24 of this guide.)
+(See chapter 24, Citrus Leafminer.)